Bengaluru: Health and sanitation

 In the early 19th century, healthcare services were provided by local physicians.
 In 1834, English doctors were appointed, to take care of vaccination, and control the spread of epidemics.
-The first public clinic was established in Bangalore Fort in 1835, and a small hospital was added in 1839 in Pete area.
+The first public clinic was established in Bangalore Fort in 1835, and a small hospital was added in 1839 in the Pete area.
 In 1846, a large hospital was opened, with a leper colony added in 1845, and a mental hospital in 1850.
 The Victoria Hospital was inaugurated in 1900.
 As of 2024, the Bengaluru corporation managed one major general hospital, six referral hospitals, 26 maternity homes, and 230 outpatient clinics.
 There are many private clinics, and tertiary care hospitals in the city.
-The city has been growing as a center of medical tourism due to the availability of more than 50 tertiary care hospitals.
+The city has been growing as a centre of medical tourism due to the availability of more than 50 tertiary care hospitals.
 Vaccination such as polio vaccine is administered by the corporation on behalf of the government.

 Sanitation facilities are provided by the Bangalore Water Supply and Sewerage Board.
 The underground drainage and sewerage disposal system was introduced in 1922.
-As of 2024, about 1,400 million liters of waste water is generated daily, which flows through a network of nearly 8387 km of sewage pipes to any of the 33 sewage treatment plants.
+As of 2024, about 1400 e6L of waste water is generated daily, which flows through a network of nearly 8387 km of sewage pipes to any of the 33 sewage treatment plants.
 Encroachment, and damages to the sewerage system, has resulted in wastewater entering the lakes, and polluting the water sources.
 As of 2024, the corporation operated 401 public toilets and 17 community toilets across the city.